julien-muke/deploy-nextjs-s3-cloudfront-github-actions/README.md

 * Setting permissions for website access
 * Upload the app to S3 Bucket
 * Create CloudFront Distribution
-* Integrate AWS with Github for Github Actions Workflow
+* Setup a CI/CD Pipeline with GitHub Actions and AWS
 * Set up IAM roles to connect GitHub Actions to actions in AWS
 * Configuring OpenID Connect in Amazon Web Services